Separating code reasoning and editing

 • An Editor model is given the Architect’s solution and asked to produce specific code editing instructions to apply those changes to existing source files.

 Splitting up “code reasoning” and “code editing” in this manner has produced SOTA results on aider’s code editing benchmark.
-It also significantly improved the benchmark scores of many models, compared to their previous “solo” baseline scores (striped bars).
+Using o1-preview as the Architect with either DeepSeek or o1-mini as the Editor produced the SOTA score of 85%.
+Using the Architect/Editor approach also significantly improved the benchmark scores of many models, compared to their previous “solo” baseline scores (striped bars).

 Motivation